catalyst-cloud/catalystcloud-docs/source/backups/automating.rst

   information
 - the cron job to run the backup task

-Here is the basic script to manage the running of the Duplicity backups.
+Here is the basic script to manage the running of a **Duplicity** backup.
 Typically, this would be placed somewhere like ``/usr/local/bin``.

 .. literalinclude:: _scripts/duplicity-backup.sh